theelk801/jekyll-now/_posts/2018-4-24-Introduction.md

 title: Welcome to my blog
 ---

 Hi, I'm Evan.
 I'm a mathematician and a data scientist.
-I'm gonna be posting here about the various things I do.
+I'll be posting here about the various things I do.